Learn more about creating effective visual schedules for kids from Meg Proctor, Occupational Therapist and owner of Learn Play Thrive!

 2 || Expect to spend some time teaching the schedule.
 Just because your child doesn’t understand it right away doesn’t mean you haven’t made the right choices.
 But if you aren’t seeing any progress after a couple of weeks, don’t be afraid to try something different.

-Looking for More Help With Visual Schedules?
+Looking for More Help With Autism Interventions?

 Other helpful links…